Dragonology: The Complete Book of Dragons

-Dragonology: The Complete Book of Dragons (2003) is the first book in the Ologies series, written by Dugald Steer and created and published by The Templar Publishing Company in the UK, and published by Candlewick Press in North America.
+Dragonology: The Complete Book of Dragons is the first book in the Ologies series, written by Dugald Steer and created and published by Templar Publishing in the UK, and published by Candlewick Press in North America.

 Overview

 The fictional premise of the book is that it is a facsimile of a lost work originally printed in 1895 and purportedly written by a dragonologist named Dr. Ernest Drake with the current publisher being unable to determine the truth of the matter.
 It presents the research and findings of Dr. Ernest Drake on the dragons of the world, their biology, behavior, and history of their interactions with humans.
 The book is lavishly illustrated and contains a number of smaller, additional texts and tactile "specimens" such as dragon scales, dragon wing membrane, and dragon dust.

 Format

-This book, like the other books in the Ologies series, is assigned a fictional "author" who then acts as the narrator of the book.
+This book, like the other books in the Ologies series, is assigned a fictional "author" who then acts as the book's narrator.
 Dr. Ernest Drake is the fictional author and owner of the original Complete Book of Dragons.
 Real-life author Dugald Steer is the creator of the Drake character and the writer of this and several other books in the series.
 It is written in an encyclopedic manner rather than following any particular narrative, while also giving the reader puzzles in the book and small notes as if the fictional writer had sent them that book.